GAHT Prescribing

 Gender affirming hormone therapy (GAHT) is an important component of care for many trans people.
 These hormone therapies are medical forms of gender affirmation.
 Studies have shown that transgender persons are at high risk for both mental and physical health issues when denied access to gender affirming healthcare.

-These medications are also used in this younger population prior to the start of long-term hormone therapy, as part of the entire gender affirmation therapy cycle.
+These medications are also used in this younger population before the start of long-term hormone therapy, as part of the entire gender affirmation therapy cycle.
 After puberty blocker therapy, adults usually go on to receive hormone therapy aimed at increasing levels of either estrogen or testosterone to aid in the development of sex characteristics more aligned with their chosen gender identity.
 (6)

 According to the National Transgender Discrimination Survey, 95% of transgender people and 49% of nonbinary people were interested in hormone therapy.
 (7)